MANU-CHAUHAN/EVA6/README.md

 ### TODO:
 1. Complete README for all existing session dirs
 2. Improve main README
 3. Implement Backward pass for minigrad and add more operations.
-Inspiration for enhancements is GeoHotz's TinyGrad repo, basic idea from Andrej's repo.